peihsuanlin5566/Faster-RCNN_lin/README.md

 time_elapsed:  16807 sec (~4hr40min)
 ```

-(meanings of metrics can be found at https://jonathan-hui.medium.com/map-mean-average-precision-for-object-detection-45c121a31173 )
+(meanings of the metrics can be found at https://jonathan-hui.medium.com/map-mean-average-precision-for-object-detection-45c121a31173 )